Skip to Content

 If you find yourself on the ocean in New Hampshire and want to spend a night under the stars, your only option is Hampton Beach State Park in Hampton.
 Unfortunately, this campground is only for RVs.
 Tents and pop-up campers are not permitted.

-South Beach is a gorgeous, sandy stretch of coast that is perfect for swimming and sunbathing, and there is also a park store nearby.
+South Beach is a gorgeous, sandy stretch of coast that is perfect for swimming and sunbathing, and there’s a park store nearby for ice cream and sunscreen.

 Visit the Hampton Beach State Park website